 - The system uses open source technologies such as Apache Kafka, Apache Flink, Apache Avro, and Apache Spark.

 Heiko Udluft: 00:01 Hello and welcome to the session.
 Thanks all for joining.
-My name is Heiko Udluft lift and together with Jesse Anderson, I’m going to talk about Airbus, our sense and how we make more of the sky using as your services.
+My name is Heiko Udluft and together with Jesse Anderson, I’m going to talk about Airbus Airsense and how we make more of the sky using Azure services.
 We’d like to start talking briefly about what the main takeaways are, so if you only want to pay attention to this slide, these are the four things that I would like you to remember from this talk.
-The first thing is, we at Airbus AirSense actually tackles some really, really challenging data problems as well from the data engineering point of view, so the amount of data that we’re dealing with, the size of data that we’re dealing with, the number of messages we researched per second is really, really high and I go into that in a couple of minutes and also the analytics that we want to extract from it are really, really challenging because you can do a lot of pattern recognition, machine learning, very many advanced analytics applications that are really interesting and challenging.
+The first thing is, we at Airbus AirSense are actually tackling really, really challenging data problems as well from the data engineering point of view, so the amount of data that we’re dealing with, the size of data that we’re dealing with, the number of messages we researched per second is really, really high and I go into that in a couple of minutes and also the analytics that we want to extract from it are really, really challenging because you can do a lot of pattern recognition, machine learning, very many advanced analytics applications that are really interesting and challenging.

 Jesse Anderson: 01:51 My name is Jesse Anderson, I am the Managing Director at Big Data Institute.
 At my company, we help other companies gain the maximum value from their data, from their big data.
 In this case, we helped out with the architecture, creating the architecture as well as the implementation and we help them with figuring out the teams and some of the positioning for what the data product should look like.